 Prior to writing this AI, TDHCA staff consulted with system stakeholders.
 Early consultation commentary concerned 9% LIHTC awards, especially in Dallas, Fort Worth, Houston, and Austin, claiming that the current property inventory of 9% LIHTC awardees are disproportionately in census tracts that have below average median incomes and high concentrations of minority populations.
-In response to this commentary, TDHCA staff analyzed the last 5 years of 9% LIHTC applications (2018-2022), and compared the census tract poverty rates with the percent of the tract that was White non-Hispanic.
+In response to this commentary, TDHCA staff analyzed the last 5 year's worth of 9% LIHTC applications (2018-2022), and compared the census tract poverty rates with the percent of the tract that was White non-Hispanic.

 TDHCA did not analyze awards further back than 2018, as the Department cannot fundamentally alter where LIHTC units have been situated in the past.
 The results of the analysis show that statewide there is a small difference in White non-Hispanic percentages between census tracts where applications are filed for LIHTC awards and census tracts where no applications were submitted.
 Census tracts where LIHTC applications were submitted were, on average, 38.0% White, non-Hispanic while tracts without applications were 41.8% White, non-Hispanic.
-The findings were similar for poverty rates, with tracts without applications having an average population in poverty of 15.0% while tracts with applications have an average population in poverty of 16.6%.
+The findings were similar for poverty rates, with tracts without applications having an 2024 State of Texas Analysis of Impediments to Fair Housing Choice average population in poverty of 15.0% while tracts with applications have an average population in poverty of 16.6%.
 Drilling down even more into this data, the poverty rate for Black individuals and Hispanic individuals has a slightly larger gap as well.